 The full Council is the decision-making body that consists of all Councillors who are responsible for strategic policy and the making of changes to those policies and the Council’s Constitution.
 The Council also makes the final decision on the Authority’s Budget and Council Tax.

-The Council Tax Committee exercises the Council’s functions relating to the formal acceptance of Council Tax precepts from the major precepting authorities that is the County Council, the Police and Crime Commissioner and the County Fire Authority.
+The Council Tax Committee exercises the Council’s functions relating to the formal acceptance of Council Tax precepts from the major precepting authorities that is the County Council and the Police, Fire and Crime Commissioner.

 The Cabinet and any Executive Committees which carry out all of the Authority’s functions, known as Executive Functions, that are not the responsibility of any other part of the Authority, whether by law or under the Council’s Constitution.